How do I tell them what I need?

 What if the people I ask don't help?

 Try again.
 Try asking more clearly, or ask someone else for help.
 There are lots of people who can help, so don't give up.
 Support is out there.

-Find more community support and information services on our Info for Trans and Gender Diverse Young People page.
+Find more community support and information services on our Resources for Trans and Gender Diverse Young People page.